Three versions to choose from: the Original Version, a Clean Version, and a Competition Version!

 When a small liberal arts college in a rural town recruits minorities in an effort to increase diversity, the forced melting pot that transpires leads to confusion across campus.
-After discovering her boyfriend has been cheating on her with an Asian student, a coed takes to YouTube venting her anger in a racist rant.
-Twelve lives intersect as the video goes viral and students’ personal issues become entwined with their own prejudices.
-Based on real experiences from actual college students, UMW: University of Mostly Whites is an equally hilarious and appalling look at the absurd way in which we handle our own insecurities.
+After discovering her boyfriend has been cheating on her with an Asian student, a co-ed takes to YouTube, venting her anger in a racist rant.
+12 lives intersect as the video goes viral and students’ personal issues become entwined with their own prejudices.
+Based on real experiences from actual college students, UMW: University of Mostly Whites is an equally hilarious and appalling look at the absurd ways in which we handle our own insecurities.

 For a clean version, click here.